Bioethicist, Department of Bioethics

-Melissa brings her background in clinical research to her work at SickKids as she explores the intersections of ethics and evidence.
-She has had a focus on paediatrics since her graduate work in youth concussion, and is particularly interested in highlighting the value of a young person’s voice and agency in healthcare.
+Dr. McCradden brings her background in clinical research to her work at SickKids as she explores the intersections of ethics and evidence, and is particularly interested in highlighting the value of a young person’s voice and agency in healthcare.

-Melissa’s research focuses on novel technologies, including artificial intelligence, machine learning, precision health, and neurotechnologies.
+Dr. McCradden’s research focuses on novel technologies, including artificial intelligence, machine learning, precision health, and neurotechnologies.
+These projects involve a unique integration of ethics, computer science, and paediatric healthcare.
 She is particularly interested in how to responsibly evaluate these new technologies from an evidence perspective, integrating research ethics and evidence-based medicine.
-This work involves exploring the accountability of clinicians, informed consent in paediatrics, and public and patient/family perspectives about AI.
-These projects involve a unique integration of ethics, computer science, and paediatric healthcare.
+Bridging research and practice, Dr. McCradden draws from this work as she leads the development of health policy and research ethics oversight processes to address bias and justice issues in the design, validation, and evaluation of AI technologies.

 Her past work has focused on sport ethics, specifically concerning youth athletes and sport violence, and the integration of paediatric bioethics concepts into youth sport.
 Her graduate thesis explored the neuropsychiatric sequelae of sport-related concussion in youth athletes.